No Diego Costa? No problem as Chelsea rolls to 3-0 win at Leicester City

 “He felt a pain in his back and from that moment he didn’t train during the week,” Conte said after the match (via NBC Sports).
 “This is the truth.”

-When pressed to comment on reports of his deteriorating relationship with Costa and the CSL’s swoop for Costa, the Chelsea manager said with a straight face: “I don’t know anything about this.
+When pressed to comment on reports of his alleged deteriorating relationship with Costa and the CSL’s supposed swoop for Costa, the Chelsea manager said with a straight face: “I don’t know anything about this.
 We don’t know anything about this.”

 Without his top scorer, Conte kept backup striker Michy Batshuayi on the bench and opted for a “false nine” look, moving Eden Hazard to the middle of a front three with fellow wingers Pedro and Willian.
 Chelsea responded with two well-worked goals in the sixth and 51st minutes by left wingback Marcos Alonso (who came close to scoring a third when his 64th-minute volley strike buzzed the far post).